Professor of Art on the Mary Conover Mellon Chair

 - Email: email@example.com

 Nicholas Adams joined the Vassar College faculty in 1989.
 Prior to that he was professor in the history of architecture at Lehigh University.

 Mr. Adams received his A.B. at Cornell University and master’s and doctoral degrees from the Institute of Fine Arts, New York University.
 He is the recipient of numerous grants most notably as a member of the School of Historical Studies at the Institute for Advanced Study, Princeton and was a fellow at the American Academy in Rome.
 He has been a visiting professor at the GSD (Harvard University), the University of Rome and the University of Bologna.

 He serves on the editorial board of the Italian architectural magazine Casabella where he is a frequent contributor and is a member of the comitato scientifico of the Centro Internazionale di Studi di Architettura Andrea Palladio, Vicenza.
 He has served as editor of the Journal of the Society of Architectural Historians.
-His articles on contemporary architecture have appeared in magazines such as Architectural Record, Arkitektur (Stockholm), Building Design (London), and SOM Journal.
+His articles on contemporary architecture have appeared in magazines such as Architectural Record, Arkitektur (Stockholm), Building Design (London), the German magazine, Detail, and SOM Journal.
 He is also active as a public lecturer in the field of architectural history.